Dilethni/smart-campus-api/README.md

 ### Part 4 - Sub-Resources

-Q: How does sub-resource locator pattern bring benefits to architecture?
+Q: What are the benefits of the Sub-Resource Locator pattern?

 Sub-resources locator splits the logic into separate classes making it more scalable and maintainable.